Adroiti/docs-for-code-review-tools/RuboCop/Style-TrailingUnderscoreVariable.md

 ## Description

-This cop checks for extra underscores in variable assignment.
+This rule checks for extra underscores in variable assignment.

-### Example
+## Examples

 ```ruby
 # bad